LLNL/llnl.github.io/radiuss/policies/tests-ci.md

 ---

-**M.tes.3** Usage of Continuous Integration (CI) is considered a mandatory practice.
+**M.tes.3** Usage of continuous integration (CI) is considered a mandatory practice.

 > Rationale: CI helps to prevent integration problems by identifying issues as they arise instead of allowing them to compound.
-This helps reduce rework and reduces cost and time.
-Examples of CI tools include [Travis CI](https://travis-ci.org) for projects hosted on GitHub or [GitLab CI](https://about.gitlab.com) for projects hosted on a GitLab instance such as [LC-GitLab](https://lc.llnl.gov/gitlab).
+This process helps reduce rework, cost, and time.
+Examples of CI tools include [Travis CI](https://travis-ci.org) for projects hosted on GitHub, or [GitLab CI](https://about.gitlab.com) for projects hosted on a GitLab instance such as [LC-GitLab](https://lc.llnl.gov/gitlab).
 Some products may use Azure Pipelines in the future.

 Examples:
  - RAJA with Travis CI on GitHub.
 See [.travis.yml](https://lc.llnl.gov/gitlab)
  - VisIT with Circle CI on GitHub.
 See [.circleci/config.yml](https://github.com/visit-dav/visit/blob/develop/.circleci/config.yml)
  - MFEM with AppVeyor on GitHub.
 See [.appveyor.yml](https://github.com/mfem/mfem/blob/master/.appveyor.yml)
  - Ascent with Azure Pipelines on GitHub.
 See [azure-pipelines.yml](https://github.com/Alpine-DAV/ascent/blob/develop/azure-pipelines.yml)

 ---

-**R.tes.4** During the devolopment process, tests should include compilation across a matrix of compilers.
+**R.tes.4** During the development process, tests should include compilation across a matrix of compilers.

-> Rationale: This help to guard against platform-specific or compiler-specific errors.
+> Rationale: This helps to guard against platform-specific or compiler-specific errors.

 ---